-Here's a female cardinal about to indulge in one of many grapes which I've placed on a saucer in my urban garden for the dining pleasure of the birds who visit me.
+Here's a female cardinal about to indulge in one of many grapes which I've placed on a saucer in my rooftop garden for the dining pleasure of the birds who visit me.

 She may be related to Cam, the female cardinal who authored the book, Words In Our Beak.

 As many who follow my cyber-venues, Cam is very near and dear to my heart.

 Moreover, she has taught me a number of things re the many members of the avian community, especially her bird type.
 Prior to my meeting Cam, I was not too familiar with female cardinals.